PACKED-vzw/resolver/README.md

 [![Latest Version](https://img.shields.io/github/release/PACKED-vzw/resolver.svg?style=flat-square)](https://github.com/PACKED-vzw/resolver/releases)
 [![Software License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg?style=flat-square)](LICENSE.md)

-## About

 The Resolver application is a tool for creating, managing, and using *persistent URIs*.

+A persistent URI (or URL) allows for generalized curation of HTTP URI's on the World Wide Web.
+A Persistent URI is an address that causes a redirection to another web resource.
+If the address of a web resource changes location, a PURL pointing to it can be updated.
+A user of a PURL always uses the same web address although the location of resource may have changed.
+Thus a PURL resolver service allows the management of hyperlink integrity.

+Persistent URI's make the unambiguous dereferencing of web resources on the linked data web and the objects these resources my represent in the real world possible.

 More information on the usage of the tool and its purpose can be found on the [wiki](https://github.com/PACKED-vzw/resolver/wiki).

 ## Installation